vutrananpho/yonsei-datum-23f-datadiary/README.md

-# Yonsei DATUM Job Portal for International Undergraduate Students in South Korea 🇰🇷
+# Yonsei DATUM _Job Portal for International Students in SK 🇰🇷

 ## Project Overview 🚀

-Welcome to the Yonsei DATUM Club's Job Portal project for international students in South Korea.
+Welcome to the Yonsei DATUM's project for international students in South Korea.
 This repository serves as our central platform for tracking weekly progress and sharing project updates.

+## About Us 👩🏻‍💻

+We are [Pho Vu](https://github.com/vutrananpho), [Carla Kim Gaieski](https://github.com/carlakim), [Seungah (Sarah)](https://github.com/Seungarah), Vivian, and Paulina,

-## Semester Project: Job Portal for International Students
+## Semester Project: Job Portal for International Students 🌏

 Our primary goal for the Fall 2023 semester is to create a comprehensive job portal tailored to the needs of international students in South Korea.
 We aim to bridge the gap between talented international students and job opportunities in the region.
 Our project involves: